frankwallis/plugin-typescript/README.md

 }
 ```

-If a package contains typings for *all* js files in the package then the value should be set to ```true```, otherwise it should contain the pach of the bundled typings file, relative to the root of the project.
+If a package contains typings for *all* js files in the package then the value should be set to ```true```, otherwise it should contain the path of the bundled typings file, relative to the root of the project.

 It is also possible to configure this using SystemJS metadata which can be configured in ```packages``` configuration, or in package.json overrides, or in the jspm registry.